hdfeos/meta/README.md

 ## How
 * port the existing Earth data to Metaverse data format
 * interact with Earth data naturally
-* make Earth data fun!
+* make Earth data fun together!